 2. Battery Powered or Cordless

 Cordless drills are great for portability.
-For offsite work, I would use a cordless rotary hammer rather than use a regular electricity powered drill.
-The only drawback is you have limited work period.
+For offsite work, I would use a cordless rotary hammer rather than use a regular electricity-powered drill.
+The only drawback is you have a limited work period.

 In the end, it all comes down to your choice.
 With cordless drills, you won’t be able to do any heavy-duty task as they lack power, but good enough for a medium task.